• Skip to primary navigation

 This date cake is our favorite with its super moist and fluffy texture.

-I don't know about you but when I think about cake it brings back a nostalgic feeling of gathering with family or a cup of coffee with a friend.
-Or simply 5 minutes away from the kids so I can indulge in this decadent dessert where each bite is covered in a rich and velvety toffee sauce.
-Soon they will be clamoring for a piece, because this is date cake and everyone knows how good this is in my home.
+I don't know about you, but when I think about cake, it brings back a nostalgic feeling of gathering with family or a cup of tea with a friend.
+Or, simply 5 minutes away from the kids so I can indulge in this decadent dessert where each bite is covered in a rich and velvety toffee sauce.
+Soon, they will be clamoring for a piece because this is date cake, and everyone knows how good it is in my home.

 Jump to: